Water resources: Drinking water and domestic use (households)

 It is estimated that 8% of worldwide water use is for domestic purposes.
 These include drinking water, bathing, cooking, toilet flushing, cleaning, laundry and gardening.
 Basic domestic water requirements have been estimated by Peter Gleick at around 50 liters per person per day, excluding water for gardens.

 Drinking water is water that is of sufficiently high quality so that it can be consumed or used without risk of immediate or long term harm.
 Such water is commonly called potable water.
 In most developed countries, the water supplied to domestic, commerce and industry is all of drinking water standard even though only a very small proportion is actually consumed or used in food preparation.

 844 million people still lacked even a basic drinking water service in 2017.
 Of those, 159 million people worldwide drink water directly from surface water sources, such as lakes and streams.
 One in eight people in the world do not have access to safe water.
-Inappropriate use of water may contribute to this problem.
-The following tables provide some indicators of water use.

-Environment

-Explicit environment water use is also a very small but growing percentage of total water use.
-Environmental water may include water stored in impoundments and released for environmental purposes (held environmental water), but more often is water retained in waterways through regulatory limits of abstraction.
-Environmental water usage includes watering of natural or artificial wetlands, artificial lakes intended to create wildlife habitat, fish ladders, and water releases from reservoirs timed to help fish spawn, or to restore more natural flow regimes.

-Environmental usage is non-consumptive but may reduce the availability of water for other users at specific times and places.
-For example, water release from a reservoir to help fish spawn may not be available to farms upstream, and water retained in a river to maintain waterway health would not be available to water abstractors downstream.

-Recreation

-Recreational water use is mostly tied to lakes, dams, rivers or oceans.
-If a water reservoir is kept fuller than it would otherwise be for recreation, then the water retained could be categorized as recreational usage.
-Examples are anglers, water skiers, nature enthusiasts and swimmers.

-Recreational usage is usually non-consumptive.
-However, recreational usage may reduce the availability of water for other users at specific times and places.
-For example, water retained in a reservoir to allow boating in the late summer is not available to farmers during the spring planting season.
-Water released for whitewater rafting may not be available for hydroelectric generation during the time of peak electrical demand.
+Unsafe drinking water leads to 1.2 million deaths per year according to the World Bank.